Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 This article was originally published in March 2020 and has been updated to reflect a new season of "Cold Justice."

-Oxygen’s hard-hitting true crime investigative series “Cold Justice” returns with a new season on March 14, delving into baffling small-town murder cases that have lingered for years — and sometimes decades — with no new leads.
+Oxygen’s hard-hitting true crime investigative series “Cold Justice” returns July 10, delving into baffling small-town murder cases that have lingered for years — and sometimes decades — with no new leads.

 But veteran prosecutor Kelly Siegler and her rotating team of detectives have been making a big impact, as their tireless work and years of experience have boosted investigative efforts and helped bring suspects to justice.
-In fact, arrests have been made in five of the new season’s cases.
+In fact, arrests have been made in many of the cases.

-From executive producer Dick Wolf and award-winning producers Magical Elves, the series follows Siegler and her team, including Johnny Bonds, Steve Spingola, Tonya Rider and Abbey Abbondandolo, as they dig into small-town cases that have sat for years without justice for victims.
-The “Cold Justice” team has worked with local law enforcement across the country on more than 70 cases, successfully helping to bring 45 arrests and 18 convictions.
+From executive producer Dick Wolf and award-winning producers Magical Elves, the series follows Siegler and her team,, as they dig into small-town cases that have sat for years without justice for victims.
+The “Cold Justice” team has worked with local law enforcement across the country on more than 70 cases, successfully helping to bring 49 arrests and 21 convictions.

-Before “Cold Justice” premieres, here’s a look at the five recent cases where the team worked with local law enforcement agencies to help nab suspects who had long eluded the law.
+Before “Cold Justice” premieres Saturday, July 10 at 8/7c on Oxygen, here’s a look at the five recent cases where the team worked with local law enforcement agencies to help nab suspects who had long eluded the law.